Installation | Topics | Beyond Lino

 About logging

-We presume that you have read the Django’s doc about Logging.
+We assume that you have read the Django’s doc about Logging.

 log